Localizing Object-level Shape Variations with Text-to-Image Diffusion Models: Acknowledgement

 \section{Acknowledgement}

 We thank Ron Mokady and Matan Cohen for their early feedback and helpful suggestions.
 We thank Shiran Zada for assistance with Imagen comparisons.
-We also want to special thank Yuval Alaluf and Rinon Gal for their comments and discussions throughout the writing of this paper.
+We also want to give a special thanks Yuval Alaluf and Rinon Gal for their comments and discussions throughout the writing of this paper.
+This work was supported by a research gift from Meta, by the Deutsch Foundation and the Yandex Initiative in AI, and by the Israel Science Foundation under Grant No. 2492/20.

 { }